carlos-paezf/Carcassonne_Game_React/doc/english.md

 2. The board size must be a `11 x 11` square.

    When the user loads the game page, the board size input field will have a default value of `11`.
 However, the user can adjust the value to any odd numbers between `3` and `n` as desired.

+3. The player can put one (`1`) tile on the board per turn.

+   The user may place one (1) tile on the game board as long as they have tiles in their hand or deck.
+However, the placement must be valid, considering the tile type and its adjacent neighbors.